OctopusDeploy/blog/blog/2021-12/ami-mappings/index.md

 ---
 title: Creating AMI mappings for CloudFormation
-description: Learn how to create region AMI mappings for use with CloudFormation Templates
+description: Learn how to create region AMI mappings for use with CloudFormation Templates.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2999-01-01
 metaImage:
 bannerImage:
+bannerImageAlt: 125 characters max, describes image to people unable to see it.
+isFeatured: false
 tags:
+ - DevOps
- - Octopus
+ - AWS
 ---

 Many of the services provided by AWS are specific to individual regions, and Amazon Machine Images (AMIs) are just one example.
-So while common AMIs are published to all regions, the AMI ID is unique per region.
+While common AMIs are published to all regions, the AMI ID is unique per region.

 This presents a challenge when writing CloudFormation scripts, as the AMI ID passed to EC2 resources is region specific, making your template region specific as well.

 [Mappings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-findinmap.html) can be used to write generic CloudFormation templates, allowing AMI IDs are mapped to a region and looked up when the template is deployed.
 Unfortunately, AMI IDs change frequently, and there are no easy mapping references to include in your templates.

-In this post you'll learn how to generate an up to date mapping with the latest regional AMI IDs for inclusion in your CloudFormation templates.
+In this post, you'll learn how to generate an up-to-date mapping with the latest regional AMI IDs for inclusion in your CloudFormation templates.

 ## Prerequisites